dart-archive/www.dartlang.org/src/site/articles/reflection-with-mirrors/index.markdown

 An InstanceMirror allows one to invoke dynamically chosen code on an object.

 {% prettify dart %}
-Future<InstanceMirror> f = im.invoke('sum', []);
+InstanceMirror f = im.invoke(#sum, []);
-// Returns a Future for an InstanceMirror on 7.
+// Returns an InstanceMirror on 7.
 {% endprettify %}

-Because the the object you are reflecting could in fact belong to another isolate, invoke() is asynchronous.
-The invoke() method takes a string representing the method name, a list of positional arguments, and (optionally) a map describing named arguments.
+The invoke() method takes a symbol (in ths case, #sum) representing the method name, a list of positional arguments, and (optionally) a map describing named arguments.

+Why doesn't
+invoke() take a string representing the method name?
+Because of _minification_.
+Minification is the process of mangling names in web programs in order to reduced download size.

+Symbols
+were introduced into Dart to help reflection work in the presence of minification.
+The big advantage of symbols is that when a Dart program is minified, symbols get minified as well.
+For this reason, the mirror API traffics in symbols rather than strings.
+You can convert between symbols and strings; typically, you will do that in order to print out names of declarations as we'll see below.

-Suppose you want to print out all the members of a class.
+Suppose you want to print out all the declarations in a class.
 You’ll need a
 [ClassMirror](http://api.dartlang.org/dart_mirrors/ClassMirror.html),
 which as you’d expect reflects a class.